Fellatio: Legality

 Fellatio is legal in most countries.
 Laws of some jurisdictions regard fellatio as penetrative sex for the purposes of sexual offenses with regard to the act, but most countries do not have laws which ban the practice, in contrast to anal sex or extramarital sex.
 In Islamic literature, the only forms of sexual activity that are consistently explicitly prohibited within marriage are anal sex and sexual activity during menstruation.
 However, the exact attitude towards oral sex is a subject of disagreements between modern scholars of Islam.
-Authorities considering it "objectionable" do so because of the penis's supposedly impure fluids coming in contact with the mouth.
+Authorities considering it "objectionable" do so because of the penis' supposedly impure fluids coming in contact with the mouth.
 Others emphasize that there is no decisive evidence to forbid oral sex.

 In Malaysia, fellatio is illegal, but the law is seldom enforced.
 Under Malaysia's Section 377A of the Penal Code, the introduction of the penis into the anus or mouth of another person is considered a "carnal intercourse against the order of nature" and is punishable with imprisonment of 20 years maximum and whipping.